Richard Marx: Personal life

 On January 8, 1989, Marx married singer, dancer, and actress Cynthia Rhodes, who appeared in Staying Alive, Flashdance, and Dirty Dancing.
 Rhodes appeared as the female lead in Marx's first video, "Don't Mean Nothing".
 They had three sons together.
 In April 2014, the couple announced they were divorcing.

 On December 23, 2015, Marx married Cuban-American actress Daisy Fuentes in Aspen, Colorado.

-On December 21, 2016, it was reported that Marx helped Korean Air flight attendants pacify an unruly, possibly intoxicated passenger while he and his wife were aboard a flight bound from Hanoi to Seoul, even providing photographic evidence of the incident.
+On December 21, 2016, it was reported that Marx helped Korean Air flight attendants pacify an unruly, possibly intoxicated passenger while he and his wife were aboard a flight bound from Hanoi to Seoul, providing photographic evidence of the incident.
 He also criticized the airline's handling of the situation.
 In response, Korean Air stated that they would respond more assertively to similar situations in the future.